gunnerVivek/BDM/Spark/Materials/SparkNotes.md

 which transformations cause narrow vs wide transformation? which types of transformations cause shuffle?

-what is co - partitioned join?
+what is co - partitioned join? waht is map side vs reduced side join?

 how to know which RDD is cached in the memory?